karlosm96/Project_GameOfLife/README.md

 Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Controls
-Click: Toggle cell alive/dead state.
+-Click: Toggle cell alive/dead state.

-Any Key: Pause/Resume simulation.
+-Any Key: Pause/Resume simulation.

 ## Features
 The game grid consists of a specified number of rows and columns.